SofaPirate/Plaquette/README.md

 }
 ```

-NOTE: You can rewrite this expression in a more compact way using the [? : conditional operator](https://www.tutorialspoint.com/arduino/arduino_conditional_operator.htm):
+TIP: You can rewrite this expression in a more compact way using the [? : conditional operator](https://www.tutorialspoint.com/arduino/arduino_conditional_operator.htm):
 ```c++
 void step() {
   (mySwitcher ? myOsc : myOsc2) >> myLed;